gilangmon/vox-sculpt/README.md

 # voxel-sculpting

+The project is still not online and under development.
+For testing by your own, please follow the instruction

 #Before start
-1. Open Terimal to Run
+1. Open Terminal to Run using Visual Code
-2. Install the Noda Package by npm install
+2. Install the Node Package by npm install

 #Run the Tower
 1. Npm Start on the Terminal